-I also create visual effects and 3D animation as silico.studio and my 3D prints are avalable to purchase from physis.shop
+I also create computer generated animation as silico.studio and design bespoke 3D printed products, which are avalable for purchase from physis.shop.

 Radios